 Most Walkable Neighborhoods: Downtown, Wynwood-Edgewater, and Little Havana.

-Check Prices for Hyatt Regency Miami in Miami, FL
+Check Prices for Hyatt Regency Miami in Miami

 3. Boston, Massachusetts